codefori/vscode-ibmi-walkthroughs/content/code-ibmi-start/currentlib.md

 ## Setting your current library

-There is also a button which lets you change your current library.
-The current library is observed whenever you run an Action.
+This button lets you change your current library.
+This library is used as the current library in the library list whenever you run an Action.

 ![](./currentlib.png)